SwiftJava/SwiftJava/README.md

 When using the Swift package manager to build code from the command line, install the latest Oracle JDK and locate the directory containing the file libjvm.so or .dylib in the jre.
-Use this directory to build using the following commands:
+Use the examples. directory to build using the following commands:

 ```Shell
     git clone https://github.com/SwiftJava/examples.git